TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-alertapi-metric.md

     * CLI commands for metric alerts start with `az monitor metrics alert`.
 Review the [Azure CLI reference](https://docs.microsoft.com/cli/azure/monitor/metrics/alert?view=azure-cli-latest) to learn about the syntax.
     * You can see [sample showing how to use metric alert CLI](https://docs.microsoft.com/azure/azure-monitor/platform/alerts-metric#with-azure-cli).

-3. If you are receiving a `Metric  not found` error, ensure you are using the Metric name from [this page](https://docs.microsoft.com/azure/azure-monitor/platform/metrics-supported) and not the Metric Display Name
+3. If you are receiving a `Metric  not found` error, ensure you are using the Metric name from [this page](https://docs.microsoft.com/azure/azure-monitor/platform/metrics-supported) and not the Metric Display Name.

 4. Review if you have appropriate permissions.
 To create/update/delete metric alerts
     * you should have been assigned built-in role named [Monitoring Contributor](https://docs.microsoft.com/azure/azure-monitor/platform/roles-permissions-security#monitoring-contributor) or